YWAM Furnace NZ

 If you would like to use your phone for calls, texts, internet, once you have a SIM card and your phone is unlocked (or you buy a phone from here), then you can buy prepaid credit or a mobile phone plan if you choose to sign a contract with the phone company.

 We recommend that you get immunizations for going on outreach.
-Our outreach locations are in the Asia Pacific region as well as the Middle East.
+Our outreach locations typically in Asia and the Pacific Islands.
 Therefore, for your protection, we ask that before you arrive, please meet with your doctor and ensure that you are up to date with all of your Hepatitis, MMR, Tetanus shots and any other general shots that are needed.
-Please provide evidence of immunizations to the DTS Registrar before you arrive by sending them to email@example.com .
+Please provide evidence of immunizations to the DTS Registrar before you arrive by sending them to firstname.lastname@example.org.
 Should you need further immunizations for specific locations, you will be able to get these, as needed, from within New Zealand.
 Any cost involved would NOT be included in the DTS course costs.

 When you’re flying into New Zealand, please arrange that Tauranga is your final destination.
 You can either fly into Auckland and then arrange a flight into the Tauranga Airport, or you can take the scenic route via bus or shuttle.
-Whatever you choose, please email firstname.lastname@example.org with your flight/bus/shuttle arrival information, and we’ll be happy to pick you up when you arrive.
+Whatever you choose, please email email@example.com with your flight/bus/shuttle arrival information, and we’ll be happy to pick you up when you arrive to Tauranga.

-Please provide your arrival information into Tauranga (from Auckland – via bus, flight or shuttle) and we can arrange a staff member to pick you up and take you to our base.
-Please provide arrival time and location to the Registrar.
-We are not able to pick you up in Auckland.
+If you provide your arrival information into Tauranga (from Auckland – via bus, flight or shuttle) we can arrange a team member to pick you up and take you to our base.
+Please send your information to firstname.lastname@example.org

 By Bus: 4 hours, with fares of $20-$60 NZD